m68476521/m68476521/README.md

 ⚡ I like reading books, especially about mystery.
 One of my favorites is the novel *The Long Walk* by Stephen King.

 :beach_umbrella: I love traveling and going somewhere new.
-My last trip was to Denmark for the KotlinConf 2019.

 :pencil2: I enjoy to be part of the Hacktoberfest